AMWA-TV/info-006/docs/Device implementation How To.md

 ```
 **Locate the NMOS Control WebSocket**

 You now have all the NMOS items needed to interact with the NMOS Control mock node.
-Since IS-12 uses an advertized WebSocket we will next browse the RDS registry to find the advertised WebSocker and use a Chrome extension that allows opening that WebSocket and sending and receiving IS-12 JSON formated commands and responses.
+Since IS-12 uses a WebSocket control endpoint we will next browse the RDS registry to find the advertised WebSocket endpoint and use a Chrome extension that allows opening that WebSocket and sending and receiving IS-12 JSON formated commands and responses.

 From the NMOS Commmisioning Controller located at http://localhost/admin open the Device browser by clicking on the left `Devices` button.
 The NMOS Control Mock Node will be present with name NC-01.
 Click on the NC-01 link and locate the  IS-12 control WebSocket: